dogweather/forkful/content/en/go/files-and-io/creating-a-temporary-file.md

   \ file designed for short-term use, mainly for tasks such as storing interim\u2026"
 lastmod: '2024-03-13T22:44:59.648432-06:00'
 model: gpt-4-0125-preview
-summary: "Creating a temporary file in Go allows for the generation of a non-persistent\
-  \ file designed for short-term use, mainly for tasks such as storing interim\u2026"
+summary: Creating a temporary file in Go allows for the generation of a non-persistent file designed for short-term use, mainly for tasks such as storing interim data or assisting in batch processing jobs.
 title: Creating a temporary file
 weight: 21
 ---